nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_STATIC_FILES.md

 }
 ```

 Also update the book list template to request the `books.css` file, and include all those classes.
+In a derived template, you also need to `{% load staticfiles %}` to use static files in your application, even though the base template also had that instruction in it.

 ```jinja
 {% extends 'shared/base.html' %}